ShelbyTV/iOS-Guidelines/README.md

 ## Github
 ### Branches
 #### Minimum of n+1 branches
 At any point in time, there will always be at the very least, n+1 branches, where **n** = number of developers.
 There is the **master** branch, and a personal-master branch for each developer, named after that person.
+***Each developer should always work on their personal-master branch.***

 For example, if n = 3, we'll have 4 branches: